Origin of power laws and their spatial fractal structure for city-size distributions: Central place hierarchy

+Fig.~\ref{fig:us}E shows $D_r$ of the US cities for each $r<U$ in 2020 together with the 90-percent confidence interval of $\tilde{D}_r$, constructed from 1,000 counterfactual samples.
+We find that $D_r$ is smaller than the 5-percentile values of $\tilde{D}_{r}$ for all $r\geq 8$, rejecting the null hypothesis at the 5\% significance level that $D_{r}$ and $\tilde{D}_{r}$ belong to the same statistical population.
+The largest cities ($r\leq 7$) do not satisfy the SGP because they are typically located at the coasts for better access to the rest of the world, which is outside the scope of classical central place theory that assumes featureless geography.
+The remaining medium-sized cities are, however, domestically oriented and exhibit the SGP with statistical significance.
+Similar results are obtained for the US cities in 2000, 2005, \ldots, 2015 (see Sec.\,\ref{sec:supp-text}\ref{sec:si-us} of SI and Fig.~\ref{fig:sgp-2000_us} for the case of 2000).

+As an alternative test for the SGP, we test for \textit{central-place property} (CPP), which asserts that a city in a higher layer in the $L$-partition is larger than those in lower layers (see Sec.\,\ref{sec:supp-text}\ref{sec:si-us} of SI).

-To test the HP, we use the industry location data of the 221 four-digit secondary and tertiary industries in the North American Industrial Classification System (NAICS) (Fig.~\ref{fig:us_hp} considers alternative industry aggregation levels).
+{\sffamily\bfseries Hierarchy property.} To test the HP, we use the industry location data of the 258 four-digit secondary and tertiary industries in the North American Industrial Classification System (NAICS).
 Let $\bm I$ be the set of all industries.
 If industry $i\in \bm I$ is present in a city, we call this city a \emph{choice city} of $i$ and denote the set of these cities by $\bm U_i\subseteq \bm U$.
-Industry $i$ is more localized than industry $j$ if $U_i<U_j$, and more ubiquitous if $U_i > U_j$.
+Industry $i$ is more localized than industry $j$ if $U_i<U_j$ and more ubiquitous if $U_i > U_j$.
 Industry $i$'s consistency to the HP can be measured by

 where $\bm J_i \equiv \{j\in \bm I\setminus \{i\} : U_i \leq U_j\}$ is the set of industries at least as ubiquitous as $i$.
 The maximum value for $H_i$ is 1 when coordination is perfect ($\bm U_i\subseteq \bm U_j$ for all $j\in \bm J_i$).
-For the US data, the average $H_i$ value is as high as 0.932 (Fig.~\ref{fig:us}C).
-These values are consistently higher than the counterfactual $99$th percentiles, where random counterfactuals of $H_i$ are computed by replacing $\bm U_i$ and $\bm U_j$ in Eq.~\ref{eq:h} by randomly chosen city subsets of the same sizes.
-In addition, if $\bm I_u$ represents the industry set in city $u\in \bm U$, the HP implies $\bm I_u\subseteq \bm I_v$ for $u,v\in \bm U$ if $I_u \leq I_v$.
-Indeed, a positive association between industrial diversity and the size of cities is observed, with a Spearman's rank correlation of 0.733.
-Thus, the empirical pattern is consistent with the HP.

-The empirical results demonstrate that the US city system exhibits not only the CPL but also the HP and CPP.
-This finding highlights the strong relevance of central place theory as the underlying mechanism.
+To gauge the significance of $H_i$-values, we compute $\tilde{H}_i$, counterfactual $H_i$-values, by replacing $\bm U_i$ and $\bm U_j$ in Eq.~\ref{eq:h} with randomly chosen city subsets of the same sizes.
+Fig.~\ref{fig:us}F plots $H_i$ for each industry in 2020 together with the 90\% confidence interval of $\tilde{H}_i$, constructed from 1,000 counterfactual samples. $H_i$ for most industries are significantly higher than their counterfactual values, with an average of 0.795.